aurora-is-near/doc.aurora.dev/docs/crosschain/chain-signatures.md

 ![chain-signatures-virtual-chain](/img/chain-sigs-vchain.png)

-This unlocks the next level of blockchain interoperability by giving ownership of diverse assets, cross-chain accounts, and data to every single virtual chain account.
+This unlocks the next level of blockchain interoperability by giving ownership of diverse assets, cross-chain accounts, and data to every virtual chain account.

 ## Benefits